sebastiaanspeck/bettingbook-cli/README.md

 $ main.py --matches --league=DE1 # DE1 is the league code for Bundesliga
 $ main.py --matches --league=FR1 --history --days=15 # get scores for all the French Ligue 1 games over the past 15 days
 $ main.py --matches --league=EN1 --history --details # get scores for all the Premier League games over the past 6 days and showing the goalscorers.
+$ main.py --matches --league=NL1 --history --odds # get odds for all the Eredivisie games over the past 6 days and showing the odds (in corresponding colors).
 ```

 ### View account details